Wayne Christian: Background

-Walter Wayne Christian is the son of James Eric Christian (1925–1984) and the former Tommie Nura.
-His family roots in Shelby County date back four generations.
-He was born in Center but reared in nearby Tenaha, where he attended public schools and graduated as valedictorian of his 1969 class at Tenaha High School.
-According to his website, in 1975 he married the former Lisa Ruth Lemoine of nearby Shelbyville.
+Walter Wayne Christian was born in Center but reared in nearby Tenaha.
+In 1975 he married the former Lisa Ruth Lemoine.
 The couple has three daughters: Liza, Lindsey, and Lauren.

 In the 1970s, Wayne was the leader of a successful Southern gospel band, The Singing Christians.
 In 1979, Wayne and his bandmates created the Mercy River Boys.
 They were twice nominated for a Grammy Award by the National Academy Of Recording Arts and Sciences.
 Wayne Christian was inducted into the Texas Gospel Music Hall Of Fame in November 2015.

 Christian is an agent of Woodbury Financial Services.
 He holds a Bachelor of Business Administration degree from Stephen F. Austin State University in Nacogdoches, where he minored in marketing.